johnsonwlu/Forward-Security-Notes-Page-Application/README.md

 ### Docker Setup Instructions

 For this assessment, I have submitted the docker containers as .tar files.
-Please use the do the following within this folder to run the application through docker:
+Please do the following within this folder to run the application through docker:

 1. Download the `Dockers Containers` folder above the instructions file and then open up a terminal